 PREPARING BEFORE THE PROCEDURE

-Be honest about discomfort your adolescent may feel, but don't dwell on it.
+Be honest about discomfort your child may feel, but don't dwell on it.
 It may help to stress the benefits of the test, and to say that the test results may provide more information.
-Talk about things that your adolescent may enjoy after the test, such as feeling better or going home.
+Talk about things that your teen may enjoy after the test, such as feeling better or going home.
 Rewards such as shopping trips or movies may be helpful if the adolescent is able to do them.

 - Blowing bubbles

 - Holding the hand of a calm parent (or someone else) during the procedure

 - Playing hand-held video games

 - Trying other distractions, such as listening to music through headphones, if allowed